About Lennie & Uschi Rue III

 “a notable achievement, a distillation in easy-to-read language of just about everything known about deer”, How I Photograph Wildlife & Nature, a compilation of the skills and individual techniques developed during his many years as the nation’s most published wildlife photographer and How To Photograph Animals in the Wild which he co-authored with his son, Len Rue, Jr.

-Some of Dr. Rue’s other books include Way of the Whitetail, The Deer Hunter's Encyclopedia, The Deer Hunter's Illustrated Dictionary and Beavers.
-Dr. Rue’s latest book Deer Hunting Tips & Techniques was published in 2007.
+Some of Dr. Rue’s other books include Way of the Whitetail, The Deer Hunter's Encyclopedia, The Deer Hunter's Illustrated Dictionary, Beavers and Deer Hunting Tips & Techniques.
+Dr. Rue’s latest book Whitetail Savvy was published in September 2013.

 Dr. Rue writes with the authority of one who has lived with his subjects and knows their every habit, habitat and haunt through personal research, as well as printed material gathered during years of research.
 Drawing from these materials stored in bulging files, research reports from many countries and clippings gleaned throughout the years from periodicals and newspapers, and the 17,000 plus volumes in his personal library, Dr. Rue’s books and articles are thoroughly documented studies written in a very readable style and are well-laced with his own photographs.